muhdariffrazak/SUTD-Research/Dani's Research/Compatibility Check.md

-Compatibility Check

-Thursday, 25 August 2022

-11:28 am

-Compatibility check for the suggested Servo to be used to upscale the size of the project, to support the weight of the additional sensors
+#Compatibility check for the suggested Servo to be used to upscale the
+#size of the project, to support the weight of the additional sensors

 <table>
 <thead>